ericguan04/stock_market_project/README.md

 Uses "Target" as the target

 ## Areas to improve:
-Work on improving the accuracy of the model by tweaking with the XGBoost parameters Fix the Random Forest Classifier model.
-The model always displays 100% accuracy, which means there is a mistake Complete the back testing algorithm to assess model accuracy
+* Work on improving the accuracy of the XGBoost model by adjusting the parameters
+* Complete the back testing algorithm to assess model accuracy
+* Try to host the web app on a platform so it doesn't have to be hosted locally